 Yes, that’s right, I bribe my kids.
 I am not ashamed!
 I do not bribe them to be nice, clean up their toys, eat their vegetable, or share, but I do bribe them to pose for 5,000 pictures until I get the right settings on my camera and the exact pose and focus that I want.
 I think that’s above and beyond for a little kid, so I’m happy to give them a little something special in exchange for putting up with my high-maintenance picture taking ways.

-If you want to use a sign in your pictures I have rounded up some fabulous free printables for you from bloggers that I love.
-I decided to be organized and print out the super colorful ones from I Should be Mopping the Floor, so this year I will be getting a sign picture and an apple picture.
+If you want to use a sign in your pictures check out the back to school printables (one for each year of school) that my contributor Kristin shared.
+I decided to be organized and print one out, so this year I will be getting a sign picture and an apple picture.
 I mean, the signs are INSANELY cute, but let’s be honest: what are the chances of me printing out the same sign for the next 14 years?
 Ummm…..not great.
 So I will enjoy the cute sign now, but also continue on with my apple pictures for the sake of long-term continuity.